lkoy/AssignmentEthereum/README.md

 EthereumKit didn't have Rinkeby Ethereum Testnet implemented, so I created a fork from EthereumKit and added the Rinbeky Testnet and added to my project via Carthage.

-*Note: Carthage used to manage dependencies (carthage bootstrap --platform ios)*
+*Note: Carthage used to manage dependencies (run carthage bootstrap --platform ios command on the project folder)*